-Worley & Associates Home & Structural Inspection realizes how important a home inspection is for your largest investment whether you are buying a home or listing a home for sale or have concerns regarding the structural aspects of a home or building.
+Worley and Associates Home and Structural inspections realizes the importance of a thorough, accurate inspection in making one of your largest financial decisions; whether you are buying a home, selling a home or if you have concerns regarding any of the structural aspects of a home or building.

 Types of Inspections: